Kia EV6 new car review

 As you'd expect from a Kia, all models come with quite a lot of kit - dual 12.3-inch curved screens, full-navigation with Kia Connect media services, full-LED headlights and lots of camera safety technology.
 'GT-Line'-spec gets you a sportier body kit, plus suede upholstery, LED ambient lighting and power operation for the driver's seat.

-Mid-range 'GT-Line' trim adds special styling, Dual LED headlights, rear privacy glass, powered front seat adjustment, faux leather upholstery and front 'Relaxation' seats which recline right back so you can take a snooze whilst charging.
-'GT-Line S'-spec further adds 20-inch wheels, a sunbroof, artificial suede upholstery, a 14-speaker Meridian Premium Sound System, a Digital Key, a Head-up display, all-round parking sensors, ventilated front seats, heated rear seats, a 360-degree surround view monitor, a powered tailgate, extra drive assist tech and the option of a heat pump.
+Mid-range 'GT-Line' trim adds special styling, Dual LED headlights, rear privacy glass, powered front seat adjustment, full faux leather upholstery and front 'Relaxation' seats which recline right back so you can take a snooze whilst charging.
+'GT-Line S'-spec further adds 20-inch wheels, a sunroof, artificial suede upholstery, a 14-speaker Meridian Premium Sound System, a Digital Key, a Head-up display, all-round parking sensors, ventilated front seats, heated rear seats, a 360-degree surround view monitor, a powered tailgate, extra drive assist tech and the option of a heat pump.

 All EV6 models come with plenty of safety kit; including lane Keep Assist, Lane Follow Assist, Intelligent Speed Limit Assist and Smart Cruise Control.